Six Nations

 Warren Little/Getty Images

 The strapping centre is much more than a midfield glue-man, because, along with his power there are touches of class in defence and attack – as well as an underrated kicking game – that make the Irish stronger.
 Henshaw has battled back from injury problems to bring momentum with his strong running.
-England playmaker and Scotland's Sam Johnson were also in the hunt.
+England playmaker Owen and Scotland’s Sam Johnson were also in the hunt.

 13 Manu Tuilagi (England)